+He touched his own wounds, slowly revealing themselves, and then looked at his bloody fingers.
 “Oh God I’m sorry.”
-He touched his own gruesome fatal head wound, slowly revealing itself, and then looked at his bloody fingers.

 “I’ve suspected it for quite a while,” she said.
 “This fading of ours.
 We’re disappearing.
 It’s a symptom of having finally reached the end.
 It sure took a long time.”

 “I thought I was invincible,” he said, “coming to, after the fact.
 Somehow, I was still in the world, in spite of what happened.
-Turns out the dead don’t just fall to the ground, though.
-We disappear piece by piece, until we ain’t there no more, disappeared to all we loved.”
+I guess the dead don’t just fall to the ground.
+We just get disappeared to all we loved.”